History of Samoa: New Zealand rule

 In November 1918, the Spanish flu strongly hit the territory.
-90% of the 38,302 native inhabitants were infected and 20% died.
+90% (or 34,471) of the 38,302 native inhabitants were infected and 20% (or 6,894 people) died.
 The American Samoa population was largely spared this devastation, due to vigorous efforts of its governor, John Martin Poyer.
 This led to some Samoan citizens petitioning in January 1919 for transfer to U.S. administration, or at least away from the New Zealand administration.
 The petition was recalled a few days later.

 New Zealand administered Western Samoa, or Samoa i Sisifo in the Samoan language, first as a League of Nations Mandate and then as a United Nations Trust Territory.
 The Mau movement gained momentum with Samoa's royal leaders becoming more visible in supporting the movement but opposing violence.
 On 28 December 1929 Tupua Tamasese was shot along with eleven others during an otherwise peaceful demonstration in Apia.
 Tupua Tamasese died the following day; his final words included a plea that no more blood be shed.
 The leaders of the Mau and other Samoan critics of the administration of Samoa were sent into exile in New Zealand, including Olaf Frederick Nelson.

 Independence

-Samoa received its independence from New Zealand on 1 January 1962 and adopted the name Western Samoa.
+Samoa received its independence from New Zealand on 1 January 1962 and adopted the name Western Samoa, becoming the first Polynesian nation to be recognized as a sovereign state in the 20th century.
 Samoa's first prime minister following independence was paramount chief Fiamē Mataʻafa Faumuina Mulinuʻu II.
 Later that year a treaty of friendship was signed with New Zealand, under which New Zealand agreed to assist Western Samoa in foreign policy if desired.
-Samoa i Sisifo was the first Polynesian people to be recognized as a sovereign nation in the 20th century.
-Samoa became one of the Member states of the Commonwealth of Nations on 28 August 1970.
+Samoa became a member state of the Commonwealth of Nations on 28 August 1970.
 In 1977, Queen Elizabeth II visited Samoa during her tour of the Commonwealth.

 A conflict briefly emerged between Samoa and American Samoa following Samoa's decision to drop the adjective "Western" from its name.
 The change was made by an act of the Legislative Assembly of Western Samoa adopted on 4 July 1997.
 The step caused "surprise and uproar" in neighboring American Samoa, as for some American Samoans the change of name implied a claim to be the "real" Samoa and implied that American Samoa was just an American appendix.
 Two members of American Samoa's legislature traveled to Apia in September 1997 to meet with Samoan head of State Malietoa Tanumafili II, and lobbied to have the name change reversed in order to maintain peace and good relations.
 An American Samoan petition to the United Nations for a ban on Samoa's using the name Samoa was seriously discussed and ten American Samoan representatives sponsored an unsuccessful bill aimed at preventing American Samoa from recognizing independent Samoa's new name.
 The proposed American Samoan bill was criticized by independent Samoa's Prime Minister Tofilau Eti Alesana who called the bill "rash and irresponsible".